Mayo Clinic Classical Hematology Conference: Nonmalignant Hematology and Bleeding and Thrombotic Disorders

 Intended audience

-This conference is designed for specialty providers such as residents/fellows, lab techs, nurses, hematologists, oncologists, hematopathologists, and pathologists.
-Providers in primary care specialties, such as family medicine and internal medicine, with an interest in hematology, would also benefit from attending this conference.
-It is also well-suited for advanced practice providers such as nurse practitioners and physician assistants.
+This conference is designed for specialty providers such as residents/fellows, laboratory technicians, nurses, hematologists, oncologists, hematopathologists, and pathologists.
+Providers with primary care specialties, such as family medicine and internal medicine, with an interest in hematology, would also benefit from attending this conference.
+It is also well suited for advanced practice providers such as nurse practitioners and physician assistants.

 Agenda